 Frequently Asked Questions

-Rates vary widely — from $150/hour for independent consultants to $300+/hour for enterprise firms.
-Project-based fees typically range from $10,000 to $250,000+ depending on scope.
-Most small-to-mid businesses should budget $25,000-$75,000 for an initial implementation.
+Rates vary widely — from $150/hour for independent consultants to $300+/hour for senior practitioners and $400+/hour for enterprise firms.
+Project-based fees typically range from $10,000 for narrow pilots to $250,000+ for full implementations.
+Most small-to-mid businesses should budget $25,000–$75,000 for an initial production rollout.